100% of UWTSD’s Classical Civilisation students were satisfied with the teaching on their course – NSS 2018.

 90% of UWTSD students at the School of Classics agreed that the course is well organised and is running smoothly - NSS 2016

-The school supports very active student-led Classics and Ancient Civilisations societies, which have organised movie nights and theatre trips and put on plays themselves.
+We support very active student-led Classics and Ancient Civilisations societies, which have organised movie nights and theatre trips and put on plays themselves.
 Check out their Facebook pages.

-- The Legends of Alexander the Great
+- The daily lives of the Greeks and Romans

 Grades are important; however, our offers are not solely based on academic results.
 We are interested in creative people that demonstrate a strong commitment to their chosen subject area and therefore we welcome applications from individuals from a wide range of backgrounds.
 To assess student suitability for their chosen course we normally arrange interviews for all applicants at which your skills, achievements and life experience will be considered as well as your qualifications.